DarwinEV/QuantumProjects/README.md

 # QuantumProjects
 Contains projects I have worked on pertaining to quantum computing.

-## Grover's Algorithm - Darwin and Matthew
+### Grover's Algorithm - Darwin Vargas and Matthew Hurtado